Throughout history, women have crossed boundaries in more and more fields proving that they are a force to be reckoned with.

 She was just a fresh graduate when she had her ticket to the US, where she embarked on a new journey that transformed her life.

 Starting her ride at a later age was not even her biggest feat.
 She conquered her life’s most difficult challenge of changing herself and becoming a person she will be proud of.

 She was deeply into drugs and alcohol.
 But, longboarding has been her anchor keeping her afloat.
 Now, Valeria continues to break walls and gather more women into active sports, motivating them to also push beyond stereotypical lines through Longboard Girls Crew (LGC).

 This association of women was established in 2010 with their home in Madrid.
 At present, LGC is moving geographical borders making presence not just in Spain, but also in 180 countries.
 They aim to empower all, especially the female population, to showcase their skills and enjoy what they love doing without the prejudices of society.
 Valeria and her crew have helped more than a hundred women to enter into action sports and eventually motivate them to go to Pro.

 Of Korean descent, Ko Hyojoo stirred the interest of many with her gracious board moves.
 In an interview with Vogue, Hyojoo has found longboarding as a way to keep her sane in an otherwise mundane 9-to-5 job.

 While Hyojoo is not new to the limelight as she once starred in the music video Umbrella by Far East Movement, she did not expect her video to go viral.
 In the same interview with Vogue, she said that her video was only meant for her to see how she can improve her longboarding skills.

-The sensation has been getting attention from the virtual community and even the big names as the Korean-American rapper, Kero One.
+The Instagram sensation has been getting attention from the virtual community and even the big names as the Korean-American rapper, Kero One.
 After Kero One posted her longboarding video, which obviously shows her fluid longboarding skills, the online community went gaga.
 She has been eyed and invited to represent brands like Converse and GoPro.

 She started her ride only three years ago.
 While Hyojoo hasn’t decided to go Pro yet, she has been gearing up to enhance her skills.
 Who knows, the universe may have other plans for her.
 She is definitely one to watch out for!

 Emily showed love for boarding sports at the tender age of 9 from her interest in skateboarding to street luge.
 When she was a teenager, she asked Google’s help to look for a road luge, which is hugely similar to longboarding, but a totally different sport at the same time, to show to her parents.
 But, by some brush of fate, her parents ended up buying her a longboard.

-Emily is on her way in the Pro games, competing all over the world on top of her studying as a marketing student in Berkeley.
+Emily is on her way in the Pro games, competing all over the world on top of studying as a marketing student in Berkeley.
 Whether it be on the road or in school, she continues to thrive.
 From her neighborhood to other exciting places as in the US as Texas, to the other end of the world like Australia and New Zealand, she is pushing to break barriers.